 You don’t have to try to rebuild the old relationship with all its warts.
 You don't want to!
 As you remember what has happened and the terrible pain you’ve suffered, you can use it to learn and grow, and to build a new relationship.
 This new relationship can be deeper and more loving than you ever had.
 Sounds crazy, huh?

 Take an empty jar and fill it up with pieces of paper describing the fun, awesome, or just memorable moments that you have had together over the years.
-Now, I know in the early stages of recovery it can be hard to even remember any good times … they all seem so tainted, not real, all a lie.
+Now, I know in the early stages of sex addiction recovery, it can be hard to even remember any good times — they all seem so tainted, not real, all a lie.
 But they were real and it is important to try and remember some moments when your brain wasn’t consumed by all of this.
 Those days seemed so less complicated, didn’t they?

 Each piece of paper has a different memory on it.
-Every morning when you wake up and every night before you go to bed, pick one, read it, close your eyes and visualize that memory … really try to bring yourself back to that place and embrace what it was that kept you here together.
-Do this exercise together, both of you …. talk about that time, relive it, if only for a few moments.
+Every morning when you wake up and every night before you go to bed, pick one, read it, close your eyes and visualize that memory; really try to bring yourself back to that place and embrace what it was that kept you here together.
+Do this exercise together, both of you.
+Talk about that time, relive it, even if only for a few moments.
 It helps to start the day and end the day on a happy memory.
-It opens some communication and helps put your mind in a more positive direction, reminding you what you are working toward.
-This helps you to not stay focused on all the chaos that has literally been splattered all over your life!
+It opens some communication between partners of sex addicts and their partner and helps put your mind in a more positive direction, reminding you what you are working toward.
+This helps you to not stay focused on all the chaos that has literally been splattered all over your life.

-Many women wonder if staying in their marriage and trying to make it work is a smart idea.
+Many partners of sex addicts wonder if staying in their marriage and trying to make it work is a smart idea.
 That is such a personal decision, but it is one that many couples have embraced.
 And if this is your choice, (at least for now) no matter what happens as you move forward, you will know that you tried and gave your relationship a real chance, a real fighting chance — a chance for it to become a new relationship full of trust and intimacy and love.